-Provide assessments, interventions and support to ensure the well-being and safety of children and families
+A newly qualified social worker will provide assessments, interventions and support to ensure the well-being and safety of children and families.

 Day-to-day tasks